betterify-in/andromeda-hugo/content/adani-group.md

 layout: "adani"
 draft: false
 # Meta Description
-description: "Adani Group Dashboard a Web App that covers all the Adani Group scrips traded on the BSE and NSE.
-It gives the Market Cap analysis of the group companies post the Hindenburg Report apart from other analysis."
+description: "Adani Group Dashboard is a Web App that covers all the Adani Group scrips traded on the BSE and NSE and gives their Performance and Earnings."
 contact_image: "images/vectors/contact.png"
 ---